SAP/ui5-webcomponents/docs/1-getting-started/07-typescript-support.md

 **TypeScript Support is enabled for both component development and component consumption.**

 Since version `1.11.0`, we have been providing TypeScript definitions under an experimental flag, and starting from version `1.18.0`, all TypeScript definitions are considered `stable`.
-With TypeScript definitions, when you access a public API, you will benefit from static code checks, autocompletion, and other expected features as expected in a TypeScript application.
+With TypeScript definitions you will benefit from static code checks, autocompletion, and other expected features as expected in a TypeScript application.

 **Note:** In exceptional cases, some of the available TypeScript types may change.
 In such instances, we will document all changes in a prominent manner within our release change log.